ItsRoyScott/Lite/README.md

 };
 ```

 This leaves a little more work for the programmer if the copy constructor and assignment were not needed.
-It's up to you if the benefit of simply saying `typeInfo.Name` is more desirable than `typeInfo.Name()`.
+It's up to you if the benefit of saying `typeInfo.Name` outweighs a simply member function `typeInfo.Name()`.